 Carrot Cake Baked Oatmeal

-This carrot cake baked oatmeal is fancy enough to serve for a special brunch but easy and healthy enough to make for your weekly meal prep.
+This carrot cake baked oatmeal is studded with carrots, pineapple and walnuts and topped with a maple cream cheese glaze.
+Fancy enough to serve for Easter brunch, but healthy enough to make for weekly meal prep!

 Prep Time: 10 minutes